 Machine learning has the best chance of achieving meaningful return on investment when companies model previous success.

-At last week’s Applied Artificial Intelligence conference in San Francisco, Head of Uber Machine Learning Danny Lange laid out his four principles for simplifying the process of applying machine learning in business.
+At last week’s Applied Artificial Intelligence conference in San Francisco, Uber’s Head of Machine Learning Danny Lange laid out his four principles for simplifying the process of applying machine learning in business.

 Lange has witnessed firsthand the evolution of machine learning technologies, and he has a pretty good idea of what works and what doesn’t when companies want to implement machine learning for the first time.

 A software creator and computer scientist by early trade, Lange founded Cupertino-based Vocomo Software in 2001 before it was acquired by Voxeo in 2005.
-Most recently in November 2015, Lange took on his current role as head of machine learning at Uber.
+Most recently in November 2015, Lange took on the role of head of machine learning at Uber.

 One of the beauties of more companies implementing machine learning are all the mistakes they make and the resulting lessons that can be gleaned by those who are interested in using the technology, but haven’t yet made the leap.

 You don’t have to be a behemoth company, Lange says, to apply machine learning.
 Open-source machine learning platforms are more accessible than ever, and if you have the right framework for implementing them, opportunities abound for even smaller businesses to find value.
-Lange suggests maximizing productivity when implementing machine learning by thinking through the following points during planning phases:
+Lange suggests making the time spent implementing machine learning more productive by considering the following:

 3 – Start with clean data, not big data: Don’t just find the biggest bucket of information; instead, find the information that you know is clean.
 Maybe you have lots of data around promotions and sales, but you tracked that data differently every month and yielded “messy” or “dirty” data (in other words, data that is not uniform).
-You have to make sure you’re comparing apples to apples; this is what’s meant, in so many words, by “clean data”.
-Previous TechEmergence guest Slater Victoroff of indico had similar insights on quality of data over quantity.
-Try finding a clean subset of information from that larger messy data set; for example, maybe the way you measure and track customer churn and lead source has been the same since day one.
-Your resulting dataset may not be as big, but if you can look at the data evenly across the board i.e. the format has stayed the same over time, then it’s considered clean and right for the job.
+You have make sure you’re comparing apples to apples – this is what’s meant by clean data.
+Try finding a clean subset of information from that larger messy data set – maybe the way you measure and track customer churn and lead source has been the same.
+Your resulting dataset may not be as big, but if you can look at the data evenly across the board i.e. the format has stayed the same, then it’s considered clean and right for the job.

-4 – Use an available cloud system (Amazon, Google, Microsoft, etc.): Some of the biggest names in the industry have started to introduce cloud-based machine learning (also known as open source software libraries), which are more or less “machine-learning kits” that allow companies and developers of varying skill levels to build their own systems and models.
-Amazon offers Amazon Machine Learning, Google has TensorFlow, Baidu offers The Stack, and there are several others out there at this point.
-Lange recommends doing some research, leveraging one of these pre-packaged systems, and skipping the from-scratch route.
-Check out the machine learning toolkits section in this recent article published in the Journal of Big Data for a sound set of evaluation criteria.
+4 – Use an available cloud system (Amazon, Google, Microsoft, etc.): Some of the biggest names in the industry have started to introduced cloud-based machine learning (also known as open source software libraries), which are more or less like ‘machine learning kits’ that allow companies and developers of varying skill levels to build their own systems and models.
+Amazon offers Amazon Machine Learning, Google has TensorFlow, Baidu offers The Stack, and there are others.
+Danny recommends doing some research and leveraging one of these pre-packaged systems and skipping the from-scratch route.